Tourism in Serbia: Interbellum

-In 1918 Serbia became part of the new state, later named Yugoslavia.
-In Serbian proper, spas remained basically the only proper tourist centers until after World War II.
+In 1918 Serbia became part of the new state, the Kingdom of the Serbs, Croats and Slovenes, later named Yugoslavia.
+In Serbia, spas remained the only proper tourist centers until after World War II.
 Villas of the royal family and wealthy industrialists and merchants boosted the construction of mansions and hotels.
 They became urban centers and small towns.
 Visiting spas became a matter of prestige and they remained immensely popular.
 In 1937, Vrnjačka Banja had five times more visitors than Dubrovnik, on the Adriatic coast (in modern Croatia), arguably the most popular resort in former Yugoslavia.
-In 1922, there were over 2 million overnight stays only in the spas of the Morava Banovina, which covered smaller portion of the present Serbia territory.
+In 1922, there were over 2 million overnight stays in the spas of the Morava Banovina alone, which covered a minority of the present Serbia territory.

-In 1920, Belgrade became a stop on the permanent route of the famed Orient Express.
-Also in the 1920s, the tourist traffic developed on major rivers, like Danube, Sava and Tisza.
-Further growth of tourism was greatly influenced by development of air traffic.
+In 1920, Belgrade became a stop on the route of the famed Orient Express.
+Also in the 1920s, the tourist traffic developed along major rivers, like the Danube, Sava and Tisza.
+Further growth of tourism was greatly influenced by the development of air traffic.
 State airline flag carrier Aeroput was founded in 1927, the same year when Belgrade's international Bežanija airport became operational.
-Yugoslavia soon developed a grid of airports.
+Yugoslavia soon developed a network of airports.

 Belgrade was declared a tourist place in 1936.
-Construction of the Belgrade Fair in 1937, helped turn the city into the international tourist hot spot and pushed for fast construction of numerous hotels, other hospitality venues and establishment of the hospitality high school.
+Construction of the Belgrade Fair in 1937 helped turn the city into the international tourist hot spot and pushed for fast construction of numerous hotels and other hospitality venues and the establishment of the hospitality high school.
 The first international fair in 1937 hosted exhibitors from 17 European, American and Asian countries.
-Over 310,000 people visited the exhibition, more than Belgrade had inhabitants at the time.
-This was followed by numerous other exhibitions, including the first motor show, 1938 Belgrade Car Show, in 1938.
+Over 310,000 people visited the exhibition, more than the population of Belgrade at the time.
+This was followed by numerous other exhibitions, including the first motor show, the 1938 Belgrade Car Show.
 In 1939, the Belgrade Grand Prix, precursor of modern Formula One, was organized in the city.

 Just as in 1914, this fast tourist development was cut short by the war.